KarinOldbring/bloomroom/README.md

 ![Product Detail](/static/site_images/product-detail-page.png)

 When clicking on either a product image or its name you are directed to the product detail view.
 From here you get all information regarding the plant and you can also choose to add it in your shopping bag.
 There is also a button to redirect you back to the All products page.
-If the user is a superuser, there are options to edit and/or delete the product directly from here.
+If the user is a superuser, there are options to edit and/or delete the products directly from here.

 #### Manage Product